raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 - **Wallet connectivity**: Manages wallet connections, transaction signing, and approvals.
 - **Environment configuration**: Switches between testnet and mainnet as needed.

 Before interacting with the SDK, wrap your application with the GardenProvider.
-The provider requires walletClient, which is managed using wagmi.
+The provider requires walletClient, which is provided by wagmi.
 For this, you'll need to:

 1. Get the walletClient using the useWalletClient hook.
 2. Pass it to your GardenProvider configuration.